durrantlab/subpex/README.md

        - `jd`: Jaccard distance
     - make sure that the WESTPA progress coordinate and auxdata match the SubPEx ones (these sections are both found in the `west.cfg` file).
+      - ***JDD: Where exactly? data -> datasets and also executable -> datasets?***

+___Define the pocket to sample___

+1. You must define the location of the binding pocket you wish to sample.
+Find the coordinates of the pocket center and radius using the extracted last frame.
+    - Visual inspection is often useful at this step.
+You might create a PDB file with a CA dummy atom.
+Load that together with the extracted last frame of the previous step into your preferred visualization software (ChimeraX, PyMol, VMD, etc.).
+    - Manually move the dummy atom to the pocket center and measure its location.
+Similarly, use the dummy atom to determine the radius from that center required to encompass the pocket of interest.
+4. Return to the `west.cfg` file and edit the following parameters:
-    - make sure to specify the path variables:
+   - `center`: the pocket center
-        - `topology`: topology file needed for the MD simulations
-        - `west_home`: home directory of the run
+   - `radius`: the pocket radius
-        - `reference`: the PDB file that will be used in EVERY SINGLE progress-coordinate calculation (the last frame of the equilibration simulation mentioned in step 2).
-        - `selection_file`: Selection string using MDAnalysis convention.
-This file will be automatically generated in a subsequent step.
-        - `reference_fop`: Coordinates for the field of points needed to calculate `jd`.
-This file will be automatically generated in a subsequent step.
+   - `resolution`: the distance between adjacent pocket-filling grid points (especially important if using the `jd` progress coordinate)
 5. Run `python westpa_scripts/get_reference_fop.py west.cfg`.
-It uses `west.cfg`
+This script will
-   as the configuration file.
-Here is where the `selection_file` and `reference_fop` files are generated.
+   generate the files specified by the `selection_file` and `reference_fop` parameters in the `west.cfg` file.
-6. Visually inspect the pocket field of points and/or the selection string (it uses MDAnalysis syntax). ***JDD: What should users be looking for here?
-NOTE TO SELF: Make sure fully fills pocket.
-Note also JD alone uses this.
-But regardless of progress coordinate, this is good for debugging pocket at this point.
-Also selection file good for debugging. ***
+6. Visually inspect the pocket field of points (fop) and/or the selection string (MDAnalysis selection syntax).
+   - Ensure that the fop (`reference_fop`) entirely fills the pocket of interest.
+   - Ensure that the residues (`selection_file`) truly line the pocket of interest.
-   - Note that the popular molecular visualization program VMD can load `xyz` files. ***JDD: isn't it true the field of points is only needed for jd?
-If so, good to mention somewhere.
-NOTE TO SELF: Yes, but good for debugging pocket.
-Together with selection.
-Mention that too.***
+   - Note that the popular molecular visualization program VMD can load `xyz` files and select residues.
-   - Adjust the `west.cfg` file (`center`, `radius`, and `resolution` parameters) and re-run the `westpa_scripts/get_reference_fop.py` script to recalculate the files if you need to fine-tune your pocket.
+7. After visual inspection, adjust the `west.cfg` file (`center`, `radius`, and `resolution` parameters) and re-run the `westpa_scripts/get_reference_fop.py` script.
+Continue to recalculate the pocket as needed to fine-tune your pocket.

 7. Change the `adaptive_binning/adaptive.py` file to reflect the bins' minimum and maximum values the progress coordinate must take and the number of bins and dimensions. __NOTE__: We do not need target states, so we can ignore